Darden Class of 2029 Essay Analysis

 At this time how would you describe your short-term, post-MBA goal in terms of industry, function, geography, company size and/or mission and how does it align with the long-term vision you have for your career?
 (200 words)

 The key to Darden’s essays is to provide direct, focused answers that touch on a single theme, rather than trying to spread your story too thin.
-This is especially true for Essay 1; 200 words will go by fast!
 Given the tight word limits, avoid details that might already be well-known to a reader.
 For instance, if working on a banking deal with a tight timeline, you won’t need to dwell on the fact you were working long hours.
 It will be taken as a given by the reader.

 In answering this question, consider what makes you truly unique.
 It is an opportunity to share personal passions, such as musical or other artistic talents, or break down misconceptions that people may have about you.
 This is likely your best opportunity to surprise the Admissions Committee when learning about you.